-These six key indicators are consistent with those in the widely adopted "Smart Cities Wheel", as developed by renowned urban strategist and smart city expert Boyd Cohen.
+These six key indicators are consistent with those developed by Professor Dr. Rudolf Giffinger and his European Smart Cities research group at the Centre of Regional Science of Vienna University of Technology, which later were popularized in the widely adopted "Smart Cities Wheel", developed by renowned urban strategist and smart city expert Dr. Boyd Cohen.
 From a strategic perspective, an approach that covers all six indicators can be regarded as a holistic strategy towards becoming a smart city (for a detailed overview of how we define a smart city and for further strategy insights, please read Smart City Evolution: A Review of Becoming a Smart City).

 Of high importance is the facilitation of smart collaboration and innovation between government, private sector businesses, academia and the civil society (foremost the citizens).
-Engaging and targeting all stakeholders within a municipality - often referred to as "quadruple helix" - is a key driver for success in all six action fields, their underlying subcategories, and solutions.
+Engaging and targeting all stakeholders within a municipality - often referred to as "quadruple helix" - is a key driver for success in all six smart city indicators as main action fields, and their underlying subcategories, and concrete smart city solutions.

 A smart city is about human-centric approaches to create and implement an ecosystem of smart city solutions that creates added value and transforms into collective good (see also Call for a Human-Centric Smart City Approach).
 The term "smart" includes technology as an enabler but a smart city strategy is by far not limited to technological solutions.
 In fact, "being smart" is more about intelligent methodology and proper implementation of beneficial and effective solutions than about technology.
 To be successful, it is paramount to take the needs of all actors into account, especially those of the citizens.
 For insights and new thoughts concerning the shift towards user-centric smart city approaches and utilizing collective intelligence, please read our article Towards a New Paradigm of the Smart City.